Regular Expressions¶

 >>> import re

-Regular expressions can be compiled using re.compile
+Regular expressions can be compiled using re.compile.
+This returns a

 regular expression object: